tailcallhq/tailcallhq.github.io/docs/config-generation.md

 for more insights on how gPRC works with GraphQL, you can read this [GraphQL over gRPC](grpc.md) article.

-### Hybrid Integration (REST + Proto)
+### Hybrid Integration (REST + gRPC)

-The Configuration Generator with Tailcall supports a hybrid integration of REST and Protocol Buffers (Proto) sources.
-This feature allows you to leverage the strengths of both REST APIs and Proto files to create a unified GraphQL schema.
+The Configuration Generator with Tailcall supports a hybrid integration of REST and gRPC.
+This feature allows you to leverage the strengths of both REST APIs and gRPC to create a unified GraphQL schema.
 By integrating both sources, you can ensure that your GraphQL schema is comprehensive and up-to-date with your existing APIs and data definitions.

 #### Example Configuration

-Here is an example configuration that demonstrates how to set up a hybrid integration using a REST API and a Proto file:
+Here is an example configuration that demonstrates how to set up a hybrid integration using a REST and gRPC:
 <Tabs>
 <TabItem value="json" label="JSON Config Format">